chenh19/Ampile/README.md

 #### To-do:

 - [ ] include .fasta refseq processing
+- [ ] if multiple refseqs, plot for each amplicon (currently it will overlay the amplicons)
 - [ ] include long-read fastq processing (minimap2)
 - [ ] allow space in input (.fa and .fastq) file names
 - [ ] interactive delta mutation rate analysis (maybe Shiny)